andreped/WriteStuff/README.md

 ## TODOs
 - [x] Stable version
 - [x] Emoji support
+- [ ] Support for iOS
 - [ ] Bullet list (ironic)
 - [ ] Markdown-esque writing notation
 - [ ] Ability to add notes to categories and traverse through them
 - [ ] Different types of notes (grocery lists, reminders, TODO lists, ...)
+- [ ] Ability to change home theme from templates (or set color for entire theme)

 ## License
 Do whatever you want with this, just don't make note apps with ads, because thats cringe!